affanashraf120/video-carousel/README.md

 # Animated Video Carousel
-Styling by SASS and Bootstrap(version 5)
+- Styling by SASS and Bootstrap(version 5)
+- React Player for YouTube, Facebook etc